The Effect of Combined Iron Protocols on Perioperative Allogeneic Transfusion (CIPAT)

 Incidence of perioperative complication within 90 days after major cardiac surgery

-The potential postoperative complications within a 90-day timeframe encompass myocardial injury after noncardiac surgery (MINS), acute kidney injury (AKI), serious adverse events (SAE), congestive heart failure, respiratory failure, and various infections.
+The potential postoperative complications within acute kidney injury (AKI), serious adverse events (SAE), congestive heart failure, respiratory failure, Allergic reaction, Thrombotic and thromboembolic complications and various infections.

-The mortality rate within a 90-day postoperative period.
+The mortality rate within 30-day and 90-day postoperative period.

-The mortality rate within a 90-day postoperative period.
+The mortality rate within 30-day and 90-day postoperative period.

 length of stay in hospital